neumino/thinky/README.md

 ### Roadmap
-- Stick closer to the driver -- Things will be chainable
+- Clean the code to save/delete -- My eyes are bleeding...
 - Add examples on how to use Thinky.
 - Clean/reorganize tests and add more tests.
 - Let Thinky cache results so objects so there are no copies of the same document.